fluency-in/javascript/README.md

   Implement a doubly linked list

   **wordy**
-  Write a program that takes a word problem and returns the answer as an integer.
+  Parse and evaluate simple math word problems returning the answer as an integer.

   **flatten-array**
-  Write a program that will take a nested list and returns a single list with all values except nill/null
+  Write a program that will take a nested list and returns a single list with all values except nil/null

   **hexadecimal**
   Write a program that will convert a hexadecimal number, represented as a string (e.g. "10af8c"), to its decimal equivalent using first principles (i.e. no, you may not use built-in or external libraries to accomplish the conversion).